Fort-Taylor House — Batesburg-Leesville, South Carolina

 In 1927 Jane Struthers, wife of Edwin Struthers, sold the home and surrounding 507 acres of land to Annie Taylor.
 Taylor in turn sold it to her husband, William Taylor, for five dollars.
 The reason for this transaction is unclear.
 The home remained in the Taylor family until 1993.
 That year the home was purchased by Cathy and Tommy Smoake, who relocated the house less than a mile away to a five-acre plot they purchased from Earl Oswald.
 Oswald was born in the home in 1924 when it was being rented to his family, and he relayed much of its history to the Smoakes.

 The information above was taken from an article published in The State on August 25, 1994.
-It was written by staff writer Kay Gordon.
-A transcription of the article can be seen below.
+We are grateful to author Kay Gordon.
+A transcript can be seen below these images of the article.

 Grand Old Home Gets New Life